sal55/langs/candm.md

 **104** M's for-loop have an 'else' portion like Python.
 It is executed on normal termination (eg. when search fails) and not on a break:

 **105** C uses break and continue for an early exit from or (I assume) to proceed to the next iteration.
 M uses 'exit' and 'next' for those.
-However, it is not possible to break out of a loop, if currently inside switch statement inside the loop.
+However, in C it is not possible to break out of a loop, if currently inside switch statement inside the loop.

 **106** M additionally has a 'redo' loop control, to rerun the current iteration

 **107** All of M's loop controls work with nested loops.
-You need to specify the loop number, 1 (or missing) being the current level.
+You need to specify the loop number, 1 (or omitted) being the current level.
 Most of the time however, they will use, for example, 'exit' for the innermost loop, or 'exit all' (same as 'exit 0') for the outermost.

 **108** M's for-loop index is automatically declared as needed